 Bulgaria recognizes the following business structures: unlimited (general) partnerships, limited partnerships, private limited companies, single-person private limited companies, public limited partnerships, public limited companies (joint-stock companies), sole traders, joint ventures, branches, holding companies, corporations, and representative offices.

-The Private Limited Company, the most common type of business, needs a minimum of two associates.
-A single chair person is required in the case of a single person private limited company.
+The Private Limited Company, the most common business type, needs at least two associates.
+A single chairperson is required in the case of a single-person private limited company.
 Shares must cost a minimum of 1,95581 BGN per share and have a minimum capital requirement of 50,000 leva (1 Euro).
 Liabilities of partners are restricted to the amount contributed.

 For the corporation, there must be at least two shareholders.
 A minimum investment requirement is 1 million leva, and a public subscription requirement is 5 million leva.
 The business is accountable for its possessions and to its creditors.

 A minimum of two partners are needed to form a partnership company.
 Liabilities are joint and several, and a capital requirement of 2 BGN is necessary.

 A minimum of two members are required to form a limited partnership company: a sponsor and a partner.
 No minimum capital requirement exists, and joint and several liabilities apply to partners.
 Sponsors’ obligations are restricted to the contributions made.